 Abeona Therapeutics Inc., a Delaware corporation (together with our subsidiaries, "we," "our," "Abeona" or the "Company"), is a clinical-stage biopharmaceutical company developing cell and gene therapies for life-threatening diseases.
-Our lead clinical program is for prademagene zamikeracel ("pz-cel"), our investigational autologous, COL7A1 gene-corrected epidermal sheets currently in development for recessive dystrophic epidermolysis bullosa ("RDEB").
+Our lead clinical program is for prademagene zamikeracel ("pz-cel"), an autologous, cell-based gene therapy currently in development for recessive dystrophic epidermolysis bullosa ("RDEB").
 Pz-cel has been granted Orphan Drug and Rare Pediatric Disease ("RPD") designations by the U.S. Food and Drug Administration ("FDA") and Orphan Drug Designation by the European Medicines Agency ("EMA").

-We plan to continue development of adeno-associated virus ("AAV") based gene therapies designed to treat ophthalmic diseases with high unmet medical need using the novel AIMTM capsid platform that we have exclusively licensed from the University of North Carolina at Chapel Hill ("UNC"), and internal AAV vector research programs.
+We plan to continue development of adeno-associated virus ("AAV") based gene therapies designed to treat ophthalmic diseases with high unmet need using the novel AIMTM capsids exclusively licensed from the University of North Carolina at Chapel Hill ("UNC") and developed internally through our AAV vector research programs.
 Abeona's novel, next-generation AAV capsids are being evaluated to improve tropism profiles for a variety of devastating diseases.